Ferencvárosi TC–Újpest FC rivalry: 1982-1990: Title-droughts, last encounter at Népstadion

 In 1982, Ferencváros defeated Újpest 5‐0, after a hat-trick from László Szokolai.

-Ferencváros would finish runners-up in two consecutive seasons both times finishing behind Győri-ETO.

-At the end of the 1983 season, Ferencváros were leading the table, 2 points clear of Győr.
+Ferencváros would finish runners up in two consecutive seasons, both times finishing behind Győri-ETO.
+At the end of the 1983 season, Ferencváros were leading the table, two points clear of Győr.
 While Fradi played Csepel in the last round, they also had to rely on Újpest defeating Győr.
 FTC failed to beat Csepel, after drawing 1-1, while Győri-ETO demolished Újpest 6-1, with Gyula Hajszán scoring a hat-trick.
 ETO claimed their third title.

-In 1984 Ferencváros were fighting against relegation throughout much of the campaign.
-With 6 games away from the end of the season, the derby was held at Népstadion.
-Ferencváros ended up pulling off a shock-victory, earning their first win in 5 weeks and won 1–0 with György Kerekes' goal in the 88th minute.
-Had FTC lost that game, they may very well have been relegated, as they finished 3 points above safety. Újpest achieved a 4th-place finish.
+In 1984, Ferencváros were fighting against relegation throughout much of the campaign.
+Six games away from the end of the season, the derby was held at Népstadion.
+Ferencváros ended up pulling off a shock victory, earning their first win in five weeks and won 1–0 with György Kerekes' goal in the 88th minute.
+Had FTC lost that game, they may very well have been relegated, as they finished three points above safety. Újpest achieved a fourth-place finish.

-In the mid-80's, both teams had a regression of form, and would achieve their worst-ever league positions up to that point.
+In the mid-80's, both teams experienced a regression, and would achieve their worst-ever league positions up to that point.
 In 1985, FTC finished 13th, while Újpest finished 11th in 1986.
-Ferencváros spent 5 consecutive seasons outside the top 3, however, Újpest achieved a bronze and a silver medal, and came within 3 points of winning the championship in 1987.
-1987 also marked the last time the two teams faced each other in the Népstadion at a leaguegame. Újpest won the last derbi at Hungary's most famous stadium 1-0, thanks to Kozma's goal.

-In 1989, Ferencváros were close to winning the 1st division, but came up two points short off of Budapest Honvéd.
+Ferencváros spent five consecutive seasons outside the top three, but Újpest achieved a bronze and a silver medal, and came within three points of winning the championship in 1987.
+1987 also marked the last time the two teams faced each other in the Népstadion at a league game. Újpest won the last Derbi at Hungary's most famous stadium 1-0, thanks to Kozma's goal.
+In 1989, Ferencváros were close to winning the first division, but came two points short off of Budapest Honvéd.